 tailored toward events that can be held at Cambridge Art Association’s Kathryn

-Schultz Gallery.
+Schultz Gallery, which has a maximum capacity of 50 for lectures, 15-20 for seated, hands-on workshops.
 Events held in offsite spaces will be considered.

 Cambridge Art Association workshops should fall into one of the following categories:

 - Intensive workshops (master classes) focused on a particular medium or technique

 materials must be emailed in PDF or Word format to firstname.lastname@example.org with the